-If COVID-19 has resulted in wage loss in your household, impacting your ability to make payments on your monthly rent or mortgage, all is not lost.
+Does the pandemic impact your ability to make payments on your monthly rent or mortgage?
+Has COVID-19 has resulted in wage loss in your household?
+Not all is lost!
 All of us are feeling the effects of the coronavirus.
 Many cities and states have responded in different ways to the situation.

 If you are unable to make your housing payments, here is how the CARES Act can help: